 One liter of enamel paint will cover about 130 square feet of material.
 One liter of emulsion paint will cover about 160 square feet of material.

-Emulsion paints are more colorful than enamel paints.
-This is because emulsion paints contain a high level of paint pigments or coloring materials.
+Emulsion paints are more colorful than enamel paints because they contain a high level of paint pigments or coloring materials.
 These pigments add more color and vibrancy to the finish.

-Enamel paints are colorful too, but not as colorful as emulsion paints.
-However, you can mix enamel paint with acrylic paint power to give it more color and sheen.
+Enamel paints are colorful too, but not as colorful.
+You can mix them with acrylic paint power to give it more color and sheen.